 Generally, the disciples of Jesus were selected from ordinary people and came from humble backgrounds with ordinary jobs.
 Peter’s occupation was fishing and was led to Jesus by Andrew, who was his younger brother.

 During this time, fishing was the main activity in society; people depended on fishing to earn a daily living.
-It indicates that the three disciples Peter, Simon, and Andrew, were undertaking their usual responsibility of fishing when Jesus called them to make them become the great Apostles.
+It indicates that the three disciples Peter, James, and Andrew, were undertaking their usual responsibility of fishing when Jesus called them to make them become the great Apostles.

 Thus, this is when Peter had a calling from Jesus, this shows that the poor were honored by Jesus, and their society was kind like that of wealthy people.

 Christians gain many lessons from the calling of the fishermen, showing them that the lower classes of society could produce men who are great in religion out of the lower classes.